top of page

 This fall we picked so many apples, i look forward to it every year.
 We planted apple trees on our property this year, of course they are still to young to really produce fruit.
 Thankfully I have a good friend with a large apple tree I am able to pick from!

+I was excited to make every apple recipe, starting with apple butter.
+Its so easy, and incredibly delicious.
 This recipe was adapted from the Ball canning apple butter recipe.
 Apples are very safe to water bath can, as they are a naturally high acid food, and the lemon juice added gives peace of mind knowing the acidity is high enough as well.

 Once you’ve made a delicious batch of homemade apple butter, canning it is a great way to preserve its rich, spiced flavor for months to come.
 Canning ensures that your apple butter stays fresh and shelf-stable, making it a perfect addition to your pantry or a thoughtful gift.